FranciscoMoretti/nextjs-devcontainer/Readme.md

       git submodule add https://github.com/cassidoo/next-netlify-starter.git
       ```

 3. Go to the newly created directory to run `npm` commands.
-In this case it should be:
+Just replace `your_project_folder` with the name folder name of the project you just added.
    ```bash
    cd `your_project_folder`
    ```